Thogai-labs/kalanjiyam/docs/kalanjiyam.md

 *   **Tesseract**: Open-source standard for offline OCR.
 *   **Specialized Models**: Includes support for **Nanonets**, **Chandra**, and **Qwen3** for specific use cases.

+### GPU Scalability & Resource Management
+Kalanjiyam is designed to perform at scale, leveraging GPU acceleration for modern AI-based OCR engines (Surya, DeepSeek, Chandra, Qwen3).
+*   **Auto-Device Detection**: The system intelligently detects available hardware.
+It defaults to GPU (`cuda`) if available for maximum speed, gracefully falling back to CPU (`cpu`) if not, ensuring continuity of service across different deployment environments.
+*   **Granular Resource Control**: Administrators can fine-tune GPU usage via environment variables to prevent resource exhaustion in shared environments:
+    *   `SURYA_GPU_DEVICE`: Pin specific GPU devices (e.g., `cuda:0`) or use `auto`.
+    *   `SURYA_GPU_MEMORY_FRACTION`: Limit the percentage of VRAM allocated (e.g., `0.8` for 80%).
+    *   `SURYA_GPU_ALLOW_GROWTH`: Toggle dynamic memory allocation to share resources efficiently with other processes.
+*   **Horizontal Scalability**: The architecture decouples OCR processing (Celery workers) from the web server.
+This allows for horizontal scaling—you can add more worker nodes with GPUs to handle increased load without affecting the responsiveness of the main application.

 ### Batch Processing & Infrastructure
 *   **Background Processing**: Utilizes **Celery** workers to handle long-running OCR tasks without blocking the user interface.
 *   **Task Tracking**: Custom **Redis**-based system for tracking batch OCR operations across thousands of pages, allowing users to navigate away and resume monitoring later.